AnneCh/Flashloan_Arbitrage/UPDATED_VERSION/README.md

 2. flashloan() is the function that the user will call to ask our contract to call the \_flashloan() on the Lending Pool.
 It takes in the params that the user enters and calls \_flashloan()

-3. withdraw() external, called by the user when they want their gains withdrawn to their metamask wallet
+3. withdraw() public payable, called by the user when they want their gains withdrawn to their metamask wallet

-4. userFlashloan() external = the function that the user will trigger to ask our contract to call the flashloan() on the Lending Pool
+4. userFlashloan() public onlyOwner = the function that the user will trigger to ask our contract to call the flashloan() on the Lending Pool

 ### Modifiers